Codecademy/docs/content/html/concepts/entities/entities.md

 ---
-Title: 'Entities'
+Title: "Entities"
-Description: 'Entities are character sequences placed in the text of an HTML document to print out reserved or other special characters.'
+Description: "Entities are character sequences placed in the text of an HTML document to print out reserved or other special characters."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Symbol'
+  - "Symbol"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Entities are character sequences placed in the text of an HTML document to print out reserved characters which may otherwise be interpreted as HTML code by a browser, or other special characters that would be difficult to generate with a typical keyboard.
 In fact, using reference numbers, an entity can represent any Unicode character.
 When parsing the HTML, a browser replaces the entity's character sequence with the character it represents.